llm

 Understanding the core metrics and features is essential when building a business application on top of a large language model.
 Here, we explore the key attributes that can impact both performance and user experience.

 Size in parameters.
 Parameters are the variables that the generative AI model learns during training.
 Their quantity indicates the AI's capacity to understand human language and other data.
 Bigger models can capture more intricate patterns and nuances.
 When is a model considered large?
-The definition is vague, but one of the first models recognized as LLM was BERT (110M parameters).
+The definition is vague, but one of the first models recognized as an LLM was BERT (110M parameters).
 The modern LLMs have hundreds of billions of parameters.

 Number of languages supported.
 Pay attention to the fact that some models work with 4-5 languages while others are real polyglots.
 It’s crucial, for example, if you want multilingual customer support.

 Context window (max. input).
-It’s an amount of text or other data (images, code, audio) that a language model can process when generating a response.
+It’s the amount of text or other data (images, code, audio) that a language model can process when generating a response.
 The bigger context window allows users to input more custom, relevant data (for example, project documentation) so the system will consider the full context and give a more precise answer.

 For textual data, a context window is counted in tokens.
 You can think of tokens as sequences of words, where 1,000 tokens are about 750 English words.